|4.0 – 8.0

-Shock is a serious condition that occurs when there is inadequate supply of oxygen to meet the needs of the tissues.
-Lack of oxygen to the peripheral tissues cause the tissues to stop functioning properly and can quickly lead to death.
+Pediatric shock is a serious condition that occurs when there is inadequate supply of oxygen to meet the needs of the tissues.
+Lack of oxygen to the peripheral tissues cause the tissues to stop functioning properly and is a leading cause of morbidity and mortality in the pediatric population.
 There are 4 types of shock that occurs in children:

 The most common cause of shock in children is hypovolemia and is mostly due to fluid loss.
 Hypovolemia can be identified by decreased preload, increased or normal contractility and increased afterload.
 The following are the causes of hypovolemic shock: